kiwitcms/kiwitcms.github.io/content/2022-01-24-feature-environment-and-properties.markdown

 <https://fedoraproject.org/wiki/Test_Results:Fedora_36_Rawhide_20220118.n.0_Desktop?rd=Test_Results:Current_Desktop_Test#Non_release-blocking_desktops:_x86_.2F_x86_64>

-**Definition: a TestRun environment is a set of properties which apply to the entire test suite at the time of execution.
+**Definition: a TestRun environment is a set of attributes which apply to the entire test suite at the time of execution.
 Usually you expect test results in different environments to be the same!**

 In Kiwi TCMS environments are represented as named containers of key/value pairs.